-“Children Are Citizens: Children and Teachers Collaborating Across Washington, DC” is a professional development and curriculum project inspired by the practices of the world-renowned municipal preschools of Reggio Emilia, Italy.
+“Children Are Citizens: Children and Teachers Collaborating Across Washington, DC” is an ongoing professional development and curriculum project inspired by the practices of the world-renowned municipal preschools of Reggio Emilia, Italy.
 It is grounded in the belief that children are not just future or hypothetical citizens, but, instead, are citizens in their own right in the here and now, with the capacity to express their opinions and participate in the civic and cultural life of their city.
 The project aims to connect young children with the nation’s capital in meaningful, lasting ways.

 As the world becomes increasingly connected and interdependent, knowledge of ourselves as individual learners and as members of a community becomes ever more important.
 People need to be able to listen to one another, to work together to identify and solve problems, and to acknowledge and respect diverse points of view.
 When children grow up in a culture and begin their schooling with support for thinking, feeling, and acting in groups, they are more likely to participate in and practice democracy as informed and caring citizens.